Kimki999/doodoang/README.md

 # doodoang
-this project made for Sciweek CMU 2025 in Thailand
+this project is made for Sciweek CMU 2025 in Thailand that will use in 14-16 August 2025 in Computer Science of Chiangmai University